myselfhimself/webrtc-viewers-duplex/README.md

 ## A WebRTC Viewers Duplex Proof-of-Concept

+### Usage
+- On a NodeJS server, run: node server.js
+- In a recent web browser: open index.html in one tab, and game.html in another.
+  Within index.html, enter a player name and start running, see what's happening within game.html.
+- Note that webcam is shown but not streamed anywhere for now.

 ### Roadmap
 1. Page1 + Node + Page2 (almost empty htmls).
    Send an event from Page1 to Page2.